stevenharperja/AI-plays-AI-generated-pong/README.md

 library produces tens of thousands of images.
 The main difficulty lies in determining the appropriate architecture.
 Video generation is still being researched, with relevant papers being published within the last 2 or so years.

 I’m guessing this technology, or something like it, likely already exists.
-But I haven’t heard of someone doing it for video games and I thought it would be fun
+But I haven’t heard of someone doing it for video games and I thought it would be fun to implement myself

-It involves two models:
-- The Generator
-    - A diffusion-style network
-    - Input: Previous Pong images, and What buttons are being pressed.
-    - Output: A new Pong image, What reward to generate for training the agent, and a signal for whether the virtual Pong game has finished
-- The Agent
-    - A simple fully-connected network
-    - Input: A Pong image
-    - Output: Decision of what buttons to press

 Keywords: Few-shot Learning, Diffusion Networks, Video Generation, Reinforcement Learning

 ### Process